Slovenia in the Eurovision Song Contest 2012: Competing entries

-52 songs were received by the broadcaster from composers during a submission period.
-An expert committee consisting of Darja Švajger, Mojca Menart (head of the Publishing House of RTV Slovenija) and Aleksander Radić (Head of the Slovenian delegation at the Eurovision Song Contest) selected three songs for the competition from the received submissions, while an additional three songs were written by composers invited by RTV Slovenija for the competition.
-Eva Boto and Eva and Nika Prusnik were then allocated three competing songs each, which were announced on 16 February 2012.
+Composers were able to submit their songs to the broadcaster between 12 January 2012 and 26 January 2012.
+52 songs were received by the broadcaster during the submission period.
+A total of six songs were selected for the competition, three by an expert committee consisting of Darja Švajger (1995 and 1999 Slovenian Eurovision entrant), Aleksander Radić (Head of the Slovenian delegation at the Eurovision Song Contest) and Mojca Menart (Head of ZKP RTV Slovenija) from the received submissions and three written by composers nominated by the entertainment programme of RTV Slovenija and directly invited by the broadcaster.
+Eva Boto and Eva and Nika Prusnik were each allocated three of the songs and the competing songs were announced on 16 February 2012.

 Final

-Misija EMA 2012 took place on 26 February 2012 at the RTV Slovenija studios in Ljubljana, hosted by Klemen Slakonja and Maja Keuc.
-In addition to the performances of the competing entries, Maja Keuc, 2012 French Eurovision entrant Anggun and member of 1989 Eurovision winners Riva Emilija Kokić performed as guests.
+Misija EMA 2012 took place on 26 February 2012.
+In addition to the performances of the competing entries, the top eight contestants of Misija Evrovizija: Nika Zorjan, Manuela Brečko, Brina Vidic, Nadja Irgolič, Flora Ema Lotrič and Gašper Rifelj, Zlatko, 2012 French Eurovision entrant Anggun and 1989 Eurovision winner Emilija Kokić performed as guests.
 The winner was selected over two rounds of voting.
-In the first round, a combination of points from a four-member jury panel and a public vote selected one song per artist to proceed to the second round.
-The jury consisted of the Misija Evrovizija judges Darja Švajger, Jonas Žnidaršič, Raay and Tina Marinšek.
-In the second round, a public vote selected "Verjamem" performed by Eva Boto as the winner.
+In the first round, one song per artist proceeded to the second round based on the combination of points from a four-member jury panel and a public televote.
+The jury consisted of the judges of Misija Evrovizija: Darja Švajger, Jonas Žnidaršič, Raay and Tina Marinšek.
+In the second round, a public televote selected "Verjamem" performed by Eva Boto as the winner.

+Promotion

+Eva Boto made several appearances across Europe to specifically promote "Verjamem" as the Slovenian Eurovision entry.
+On 19 March, Eva Boto appeared in and performed during the RTV Pink programme Ami G Show in Serbia.
+On 21 April, Boto performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Ruth Jacott.
+On 23 April, Boto performed during the London Eurovision Party, which was held at the Shadow Lounge venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
+On 26 April, Boto appeared during the HRT 1 morning show Dobro jutro, Hrvatska in Croatia.
+On 10 May, Boto appeared during the BHT 1 programme Sve u svemu in Bosnia and Herzegovina.